This blog has been updated as of April 2020 to include updates from the B.C. government.

 Basic identification information disclosed under the Act will be made public, and a member of the public may search the publicly accessible information for a prescribed fee of $5.00.
 The public will be able to search the Registry in the fall of 2020 using myLTSA Explorer.
 The Registry can be searched by an individual’s name, or by a parcel identifier (“PID”).

 It is further worth noting that the Act falls in line with recent changes to the Canada Business Corporations Act, R.S.C., 1985, c.
-C-44 (the “CBCA”), which as of June 13, 2019, will require corporations registered under the CBCA to create and maintain a new type of register that lists all individuals with “significant control” over the corporation.
+C-44 (the “CBCA”).
+As of June 13, 2019, the changes will require corporations registered under the CBCA to create and maintain a new type of register that lists all individuals with “significant control” over the corporation.

 In accordance with the amendments, an individual will be deemed to have “significant control” if he or she owns 25% or more of the voting rights attached to the corporation’s outstanding voting shares.
 Also included in this definition are individuals acting jointly who meet the 25% threshold and who have the ability to exert influence.
 These individuals must be identified under the new “Control Register.”

 This definition of control falls in line with the Act’s definition of a corporate interest holder.
 The Control Register will require a corporation to include similar information to that required by the transparency declaration under the Act.

 The government of British Columbia has made similar amendments to the Business Corporations Act, S.B.C.
 2002, c.
 57, whereby private companies are required to keep and maintain a transparency register on similarly defined individuals with significant control over the corporation.
 Due to the COVID-19 emergency, this requirement is set to be implemented on October 1, 2020.

 This new register will include information on registered owners, beneficial owners and owners who have indirect control.
 The new transparency register will enable corporations to maintain the information required for transparency declarations.